 Your provider does not monitor your VPS

-When you have set up a server and it is up and running, there is no connection between you user database and login mechanisms on the VPS on one hand, and your IaaS/PaaS systems om the other.
-Hence, they will never even get any alarms if some is trying to brute force your server or your web application.
+When you have set up a server and it is up and running, there is no connection between your user database and login mechanisms on the VPS on one hand, and your IaaS/PaaS systems on the other.
+Hence, they will never even get any alarms if someone is trying to brute force your server or your web application.

 (They will however be alerted in case of a large DDoS attack against their entire network,)

 It’s up to you to protect your server

 In short, it is all up to you.

 You need to secure the servers.
 You need to have an antivirus and monitor your services.
 You need to keep your web application login secure – both from malicious code and from brute force logins (for example with Syspeace).

 So, using a VPS solution will give you lower hardware costs, but other than that, the difference is just about location.